telerik/winforms-docs/buttons/dropdownbutton/tooltips.md

 {{endregion}}

->note In order to assign different tooltips for the action part and the arrow button, you must specify the __ToolTipText__ property of the DropDownButtonElement.__ActionButton__ or DropDownButtonElement.__ArrowButton__ element.
+>tip In order to assign different tooltips for the action part and the arrow button, you must specify the __ToolTipText__ property of the DropDownButtonElement.__ActionButton__ or DropDownButtonElement.__ArrowButton__ element.

 ![buttons-dropdownbutton-tooltips 001](images/buttons-dropdownbutton-tooltips001.gif)